molily/molily.de/_posts/2017-11-25-robust-javascript.md

 A system consists of critical sub-systems and non-critical sub-systems.
 Critical sub-systems provide infrastructure and orchestrate the other parts.
 If they fail, typically the whole system fails.
 In contrast, non-critical sub-systems may recover from an error.
 Or they shut down in a controlled way and report the shutdown to allow for backup systems to take over.

 While Graceful Degradation and Progressive Enhancement are native principles of web technologies, fault tolerance is not.
-It’s probably the hardest yet most beneficial technique for achieving robustness.
+It is probably the hardest yet most beneficial technique for achieving robustness.

 In particular, fault tolerance is hard to implement in JavaScript.
 Used without caution, JavaScript is *the opposite of fault-tolerant*.
 Usually, if one operation fails, if one exception occurs, the whole call stack or the whole program blows up.